 Radhakrishna represents the unique union of the Goddess-gopi Radha and her beloved Krishna, two highly revered deities in the Hindu Vaishnavite tradition.
 Radhakrishna is not any romantic relationship or simply the combination of the feminine and the masculine: it symbolizes the soul seeking the Divine Love.

-Ayodhya, set on the banks of the Sarayu river, is a historical city: it is said to have been the capital of the Kosala Kingdom, which saw the birth of Lord Rama, the famous hero of the Ramayana epic.
-As such, it is considered by Hindus as one of the seven most sacred cities of …
+Nestled on the tranquil banks of the Sarayu River, Ayodhya is a city deeply rooted in history and spiritual tradition.
+Identified as the ancient capital of the Kosala kingdom and the birthplace of Rama, the iconic hero of the Ramayana epic, it is one of the seven holiest cities in Hinduism, known as Sapta Puri. …

 Navaratri, along with Mahashivaratri, is one of the leading Hindu festivals, celebrated with great fervour throughout India.
 In Sanskrit, Nava means ‘nine’ and ratri means ‘nights’; the Navaratri festival lasts for nine nights and ten days.
 Its purpose is to celebrate the Universal Mother, or Shakti: the primordial and creative force.